Working in an electrical system requires an electrician glove and sleeve, this is to prevent electric shock and other hazards.

 The date will show you when the glove was tested.
 If it is above one year, seek to retest, or buy another one.

 2. Testing lab

 Make sure an accredited lab tests the rubber glove.
 Mariaelectricals.com offers such tests (hipot testing) with our testing equipment.
 You can also use North American Independent Laboratories (NAIL) for the safety test.

 3. Glove classification

-Insulating gloves comes in different classes, ranging from class 00 to class 4.
+Insulating gloves come in different classes, ranging from class 00 to class 4.
 Your choice will depend on the voltage level you are working on.
-The table below shows the voltage breakdown.

 4. Glove inspection